Westchester DWI Lawyers

 DWI & DWAI Blood Alcohol Thresholds

 New York State law established .05 BAC (Blood Alcohol Concentration) to be impaired operation of a motor vehicle (DWAI), .08 BAC (Blood Alcohol Concentration) as the threshold for a driver to be considered drunk or intoxicated (DWI).
 If you have a BAC over .14 in Westchester County, the DA has a strict policy and will hold you as charged.
-Our Westchester DWI attorneys will work with you to prepare a mitigation packet for the DA to consider toward reduction of your case.
+Our Westchester DWI Defense Lawyers will work with you to prepare a mitigation packet for the DA to consider toward reduction of your case.

 DWI With Children In The Car